"drouin8" <firstname.lastname@example.org> wrote ...

 It doesn't sound very familiar.
 Do you get any descriptive text with this

-list of drivers?
+?
 Something like "Warning: these are the drivers which failed

 to load" or similar?
 If so, please tell us the exact text.